 Jet Pumps – They are mounted above ground and draw water up through a suction pipe.
 Popular in areas with higher water tables and warmer climates.
 Your pump selection will vary according to water levels.
 There are deep well pumps and shallow well pumps.

 Pressure Switch – The pressure switch turns the pump on and off.
 There should be a 20 psi differential for a typical house well pump.
 The settings are normally 30-50 or 40-60 psi.

 Pressure Gauge – The pressure gauge is an indicator to determine the high and low pressure settings and it does not affect the performance of the pump.
 Oftentimes, these gauges are found not to be working and can easily be replaced.

 Recovery Rate – This refers to the amount of water that evacuates the tank before the pressure switch will activate the pump.
 Drawdown is affected by the pump, the size of the tank and the pressure settings that govern your water system.
 Recovery refers to the time it takes for the tank to recover from switching off.

 Flow Rate – This refers to the gallons per minute that the well is producing.
 The flow rate in a smaller home should be at least 3 gallons per minute.
 The flow rate is checked at the beginning of the well inspection and then again after running the water for 30 minutes.
 The flow rate should be the same at the end of the 30 minutes.
 If it’s not, the recovery rate of the well may not be adequate to meet the demands for the home.

-Every home inspection we perform comes with our Escrow Cancellation Safeguard and our exclusive Big Moose Inspection Guarantee.
+Every home inspection we perform comes with our exclusive Big Moose Inspection Guarantee.
 Before purchasing your home call us to schedule your inspection because when confidence matters… Big Moose delivers.